prometheus-net/prometheus-net/README.md

 ```

 The level of detail obtained from this is rather low - only the total count for each event is exported.
 For more fine-grained analytics, you need to listen to DiagnosticSource events on your own and create custom metrics that can understand the meaning of each particular type of event that is of interest to you.

+# Publishing community NuGet packages that use prometheus-net

+To avoid confusion between "official" prometheus-net and community maintained packages, the `prometheus-net` namespace is protected on nuget.org.
+However, the `prometheus-net.Contrib.*` namespace allows package publishing by all authors.